 One possible explanation for this is that elevated blood sugar results in an impaired hippocampus.
-Although the hippocampus requires glucose to retrieve information, too much glucose in the blood is thought to disrupt the way the hippocampus does so.
+The hippocampus actually requires glucose to retrieve information and function well.
+Too much glucose, however, in the blood is thought to disrupt the way the hippocampus does so.

 But it’s not just blood sugar that can hinder memory.
-A study conducted by the University of Cambridge found that obese people were 15 to 20 percent worse at a memory test than the participants who were of a healthy weight.
+A study conducted by the University of Cambridge found that obese people were 15-20% worse at a memory test than the participants who were of a healthy weight.
 The test was designed to not only focus on recall, but also the ability to integrate spatial, item, and temporal memory, which is a fundamental aspect of memory, according to the study’s author, Lucy Cheke.

 More of Cheke’s research has found that people who were not overweight had more white matter in their brains than those who were obese.
 White matter plays an important role in brain function but as we age, the amount of white matter in our brains can decrease.
 The obese participants in this study appeared to have white matter resembling that of individuals 10 years older than they actually were.

 What’s even more interesting is that these things may be happening in the brain without a person really noticing.
 Our brains actually have ways of compensating.